YannickJadoul/Parselmouth/README.md

 ## License
 * Parselmouth is released under the GNU General Public License, version 3 or later.
 See [the `LICENSE` file](LICENSE) for details.

+  A [manuscript introducing Parselmouth](https://ai.vub.ac.be/~yajadoul/jadoul_introducing-parselmouth_a-python-interface-to-praat.pdf) has been accepted for publication in the Journal of Phonetics.
+Scientific research using Parselmouth's functionality can [*cite Parselmouth*](https://parselmouth.readthedocs.io/en/latest/#citing-parselmouth).

+  > Jadoul, Y., Thompson, B., & de Boer, B. (in press).
+Introducing Parselmouth: A Python interface to Praat. *Journal of Phonetics.*

 * [Praat](https://github.com/praat/praat) is released under [the GNU General Public License, version 2 or later](praat/main/GNU_General_Public_License.txt).
 Small changes to this code base, made in the context of Parselmouth, can be found within the `git` history.

   Parselmouth only exposes Praat's existing functionality and implementation of algorithms.
 If you use Parselmouth in your research and plan to cite it in a scientific publication, please do not forget to [*cite Praat*](http://www.fon.hum.uva.nl/praat/manual/FAQ__How_to_cite_Praat.html).

-  > Boersma, Paul & Weenink, David (2017).
+  > Boersma, P., & Weenink, D. (2018).
 Praat: doing phonetics by computer [Computer program].
-Version 6.0.28, retrieved 23 March 2017 from [http://www.praat.org/](http://www.praat.org/)
+Version 6.0.37, retrieved 3 February 2018 from [http://www.praat.org/](http://www.praat.org/)

 * [pybind11](https://github.com/pybind/pybind11) is released under [a BSD-style license](pybind11/LICENSE).